Also known as: Jak II: Renegade (EU, AU), Jak II: Hors-la-loi (FR), Jak II: El Renegado (ES), Jak x Daxter 2 (JP)

 - Holding down L2 + R2 inside the Titan suit: The suit will levitate, but will fall once the buttons are released.
 Levitation also works this way in the debug mode for Jak and Daxter: The Precursor Legacy.

 - (using the D-Pad) Up + Left + Select: Restarts the game.
-If used in free camera mode, it instantly respawns all the level's objects and all inventory items are lost.
+If used in free camera mode, it resets the entire inventory and respawns all actors.

 - L1 or R1 during a cutscene: Changes the speed of the scene whilst displaying text that shows the speed rate.
 Holding L1 slows it down while holding R1 speeds it up.
 Pressing ✕ restores the normal speed.

 - ✕ during a cutscene: Pauses the scene and shows the text "scene paused".

 - L1 in a minigame: The game is automatically lost.

 - R1 in a minigame: The game is automatically won.